hamuro80/deepstomp/README.md

 CURRENTLY IMPLEMENTED CORE FUNCTION
 - Audio input-output
+- Guitar (or general musical instrument) tuner
 - Parameter control and preset management for single- and multi-effect modes
 - Automatic calibration for 16-bit PWM output
 - Serial debugging display to monitor some internal parameters and signal probes

-CORE FUNCTION IN PROGRESS
-- Manual ADC calibration operation mode

-CORE FUNCTION FUTURE OWRKS
-- Guitar tunner

 IMPLEMENTED EFFECT MODULES
 - Expansor, an integrated noise gate expander and compressor